-The great thing about bounce houses is that they are relatively affordable to buy (which makes financing them easy) and they are easy to set up and disassemble (making it easy to outsource the work-intensive part of the business).
+The great thing about bounce houses is that they are relatively affordable to buy (which makes financing them easy – even a credit card will do) and they are easy to set up and disassemble (making it easy to outsource the work-intensive part of the business).

 Plus, it is easy to do this on the side (just schedule appointments on the weekends or when it suits you).